Counterfactual Influence in Markov Decision Processes: Theoretical Framework

+We provide more details on the construction of the counterfactual MDPs in Figures \ref{fig:one-step} and \ref{fig:two-step} in Appendix \ref{app: influence constrained mdps}.
 We now re-formulate the idea of optimal counterfactual policy by incorporating our notion of influence.
 Previously, in Definition~\ref{def:m-policy}, we restricted to policies ensuring a bounded number of action changes from the observed action sequence.
 Here, we further include constraints to guarantee that any counterfactual path is influenced to some degree by the observation.